-143.53.
-Continue to take steps to enhance women empowerment (Pakistan);

-143.54.
-Ensure better representation of women in the peace process (Slovenia);

-143.56.
-Implement the commitment taken in 2011 to ensure gender equality (France);

-143.58.
-Domesticate CEDAW and give women a visible and inclusive role as envisaged by the treaty (Sierra Leone);

-143.59.
-Continue with the implementation of the National Strategic Plan for the Advancement of Women (Israel);

-143.102.
-Continue promoting the participation of women in public affairs and socioeconomic activities (Venezuela (Bolivarian Republic of));

-143.103.
-Further promote women's rights through increased participation in political, socio-economic and administrative decision making processes (Italy);

-The following recommendations are to be further examined:
+- 143.53.
+Continue to take steps to enhance women empowerment (Pakistan); - 143.54.
+Ensure better representation of women in the peace process (Slovenia); - 143.56.
+Implement the commitment taken in 2011 to ensure gender equality (France); - 143.58.
+Domesticate CEDAW and give women a visible and inclusive role as envisaged by the treaty (Sierra Leone); - 143.59.
+Continue with the implementation of the National Strategic Plan for the Advancement of Women (Israel); - 143.102.
+Continue promoting the participation of women in public affairs and socio-economic activities (Venezuela (Bolivarian Republic of)); - 143.103.
+Further promote women's rights through increased participation in political, socioeconomic and administrative decision making processes (Italy);

+The following recommendation was accepted in March 2016 following review: